 Hailey assists the Director in managing the logistic and administration tasks as they relate to the Referral/Support network.
 Hailey is from Toronto, Canada, and is in the process of completing her Bachelor's of Social Work Degree at York University.
 She also holds a diploma as a Social Service Worker from Seneca College.
 She plans on continuing onto completing her Masters in Social Work.
 Hailey is very passionate about supporting and advocating for mental health rights and specifically within the Jewish community due to stigma being associated.
 In Hailey's free time you can find her playing with her dogs, or speaking at events as a motivational speaker discussing the stigma of mental health within the Jewish community.

 Judy Gerstenblith is the Director of the Bridging Emotional and Spiritual Support taskforce as well as a caregiver at RUACH.
-Judy is also a counseling psychology doctoral student at the University of Maryland, currently providing individual therapy at the Maryland Psychotherapy Clinic and Research Lab and group therapy at the Eating Recovery Center.
-Previously, she worked as a mental health worker on an inpatient trauma disorders unit.
+Judy is also a counseling psychology doctoral student at the University of Maryland, currently providing individual therapy at Catholic University of America’s Counseling Center.
+Judy previously worked as a therapist at the Maryland Psychotherapy Clinic and Research Lab and the Eating Recovery Center.
+Prior to graduate school, she worked as a mental health worker on an inpatient trauma disorders unit.
 Judy is trained in psychodynamic and interpersonal therapy, with a focus on exploration, insight, and growth.
 Judy’s clinical and research interests include the process of therapy for religious/spiritual clients, therapist training, the impact of clinical supervision on client outcome, the role of attachment in the therapeutic relationship, and the ways in which therapists work with dreams and meaning in life in psychotherapy.

 Noa Albaum has spent the past decade working in the Jewish non-profit field and currently serves as the program coordinator for the Jewish Community Library in San Francisco.
 She spent several years living at the Isabella Freedman Retreat Center in northwest Connecticut, where she ran the bookstore and worked in retreat management, program management, and registration.
 Noa holds a B.A. in English literature from Brandeis University and is currently working towards a post-bacc in counseling and psychology at UC Berkeley Extension.
 She is an alumna of the year fellowship at Yeshivat Hadar and has studied at the Drisha Insitute, Tikvah Center, and Midreshet Rachel in Jerusalem.
 Noa lives in Berkeley, CA, with her spouse, Ben Kramarz.
 Their house is normally filled with instruments and (except for COVID) with people.
 In her spare time, Noa enjoys hiking, learning, and playing the cello.